Blog

 Solo makers who want to build and ship apps without code on a tight budget

-With CatDoes, you skip the entire technical stack: no IDE setup, no dependency management, no deployment pipelines.
+With CatDoes, you skip the entire technical stack: no IDE setup, no dependency management, no deployment pipelines, no hosting configuration.
 You describe features, review what the AI builds, request changes in plain language, and publish.
-The result is a production-ready app in the App Store, not just a prototype.
+The result is a production-ready app in the App Store or a live website with your own domain, not just a prototype.

 Who Should Use Cursor?